Real-Time Notifications with SignalR in Enterprise Mobile Apps

 });

-On the server side, unacknowledged notifications are retried before falling back to FCM push notifications.
-This layered delivery system — SignalR, retry, FCM fallback — helps keep delivery reliable.
+On the server side, unacknowledged notifications after 60 seconds are re-sent.
+After 3 failed attempts, they fall back to FCM push notifications.
+This three-tier delivery system — SignalR, retry, FCM fallback — gives us a 99.8% delivery rate.

 Production Metrics